128technology/docs/docs/plugin_monitoring_agent.md

 exit
 ```

-When configuring the variables on the file system, the agent configuration can include the variables as follows
+When configuring the variables on the file system, the agent configuration can include the variables as follows:

 Path: `/etc/128t-monitoring/config.yaml`